 Without using the plate, fork and measurement system of the TPLO the surgery time is greatly reduced aiding in the speed of recovery and reducing the cost to the client.
 Dogs are restricted to leash walks only for the first 6-8 weeks.
 Radiographs are taken at 4 & 8 weeks.
 They are gradually reintroduced to exercise once adequate bone healing has been seen.
 They are expected to be back to off leash exercise by 8-10 weeks post op.
 Some stiffness and lameness may still occur while the healing is taking place as as they begin to exercise, however the stiffness should be short lived and should resolve within a day or so following.

 Patients are typically back to full exercise with minimal to no lameness at 6 months post-surgery.
-Typical cost is $1700-$2,000.
+Typical cost is $2500 – this price may increase based on individual patient needs post op.
 This fee includes laser therapy for 8 sessions following the surgery, acupuncture if needed to help with the healing of the bone and post-operative rechecks and X-rays.
 Most patients will spend 2 nights in the hospital following surgery.

 Do you suspect your dog has a cruciate ligament problem?
 For a thorough examination, diagnosis, and answers to any questions you might have about treatment call or text us at 919-562-0100 to make an appointment.